jka6502/stratum/README.md

-This is because any script containing one or more `require` calls may, or may not, cause execution of that script to be deferred, depending on whether its dependencies have already been handled.
+This is because any script containing one or more `require` calls may, or may not, cause execution of that script to be deferred, depending on whether its dependencies have already been satisfied.

 **Requiring in one inline script will not ensure dependencies are met before executing subsequent scripts**.